 One of the main characteristics of the Internet architecture is to impose no constraint on the application layer which allows the fast emergence of new applications.
 These applications have heterogeneous bandwidth demands.
-While some applications such as e-mail have low bandwidth requirements, others such as IPTV and grid applications can demand bandwidth of the order of Gbits per second [1].
 Such diversity of bandwidth demands calls for a rate-flexible transport network.

 The Wavelength Division Multiplexing (WDM) technique brought great capacity to the Internet link layer by allowing the multiplexing of several wavelengths in a single fiber.
-Traditional WDM employs a fixed-size frequency allocation per wavelength with a guardband frequency separation between two wavelengths.
+Traditional WDM networks employs a fixed-size frequency allocation per wavelength with a guard-band frequency separation between two wavelengths.
 In WDM, the fixed capacity of a wavelength accommodates demands of different sizes.
 This leads to underutilization of the spectrum since demands rarely match the exact capacity of a wavelength.
-Although multirate WDM introduces some flexibility in resource allocation, its coarse allocation granularity can only ameliorate the problem in a limited way.
+Although multi-rate WDM introduces some flexibility in resource allocation, its coarse allocation granularity can only ameliorate the problem in a limited way.